Fair Trade in Action!: Colombian Banana Co-operatives

 “Their collective ambition has evolved.
 At first the plan was to put half of the thousands of dollars Fairtrade premium they received into increasing productivity.
 It was only after yields started to improve that they voted to create a minimum standard of living for each member of the co-operative.
 Most of the farmers had wooden shacks, in which they lived and slept.
 It was collectively decided each of the 46 farmers in the group should have at least a kitchen and a toilet and a living room.
 Two years ago, they achieved that aim.”

-Most banana co-operatives in Columbia are also building schools and funding scholarships, investing in the next generation with their fair trade premiums.
+Most banana co-operatives in Colombia are also building schools and funding scholarships, investing in the next generation with their fair trade premiums.
 So no, fair trade isn’t just a label.
 It means many rural communities in the Global South are no longer forced to rely on volatile global markets, unsafe work conditions or unfair pay.
 Fair trade’s minimum crop prices and the potential for increased yields ensure families are safer, more educated and better fed.
 Doesn’t that make you feel even better about buying fair trade goods?